 Steak N Shake’s Attorney Hired a Doctor To Review the Films

 Steak N Shake hired Reed Murtagh, M.D. to review the films.
-He said that Davis’ x-ray of her lumbar spine (lower back) showed has compression fractures at T11 and T12.
+In a personal injury case, the defense can hire a doctor to examine you or review your medical records.
+And they almost always do so.
+Here, the defense doctor said that Davis’ x-ray of her lumbar spine (lower back) showed has compression fractures at T11 and T12.

 He said that there was more loss of height in the vertebral body of T12 than there was at T11.
 Dr. Murtagh said that this means that T12 was a more significant compression fracture.